BLSQ/iaso/hat/assets/README.md

 1. Stop any containers that might be currently running
 2. Start the containers with `TEST_PROD=true docker-compose up`

 When the setup is run with `TEST_PROD=true`, it will exit the unneeded containers `webpack` and `jupyter`.
-It will also run the webpack build on startup, which might take a while.
+It will also run the webpack build during startup, so that there is no need to rebuild the image for that.

 JS Build
 ----------